-The phone that is safe for children under 16.
+The definition of phones safe for children under 16.

-A Startphone is a simple, safe mobile phone designed for children under 16.
-Unlike a smartphone, it comes with limited features to protect young users from social media and inappropriate content — while still offering essential communication like calls and SMS.
-It’s a smart choice for parents who want to give their child a safe and confident start.
+A startphone is the definition of a safe mobile phone for children under 16.
+In other words, it’s an ideal phone to start with.
+Unlike a smartphone, it comes with limited features to protect young users from social media and inappropriate content – while still offering essential communication like calls and SMS.

 Designed for Childhood

-In alignment with public health recommendations, we’ve defined what a Startphone must — and must not — include.
-It’s designed to give children exactly what they need, and nothing that could cause harm.
+In alignment with public health recommendations, we’re defining what an ideal startphone can – and cannot – include.
+The phone should be designed to give children exactly what they need, and nothing that could cause harm.

 Kid-First Design